 We all know couples that have broken up and gotten back together.
 Some many times over.

-We probably all know at least one couple that have beaten the odds and naturally we want that for ourselves as well.
+We probably all know at least one couple that has beaten the odds and naturally we want that for ourselves as well.
 We all like to think we are the exceptions!